-Independent of the shape, the weld position attributes (a-measure, weld angle etc.) are taken with respect to the straight line.
-In fact, The shape is just a hint to specific solvers.
-It does not provide an exact definition whether convex or concave mean for instance a "segment of a circle", "parabolic" etc., nor how big the deviation from straight shape is.
+Independent of the shape, the weld position attributes (e.g. a-measure, weld angle) are taken with respect to the straight line.
+The shape is just a hint to specific solvers.
+It does not provide an exact definition whether convex or concave mean, e.g. a "segment of a circle", "parabolic", nor how big the deviation from straight shape is.